zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 The Zowe API ML Discovery Service communicates with its clients in secure Https mode.
 As such, TLS/SSL configuration setup is required when a service is acting as a server.
 In this case, the system administrator decides if the service will communicate with its clients securely or not.

 Client services need to configure several TLS/SSL parameters in order to communicate with the API ML Discovery service.
-When an enabler is used to onboard a service, the configuration is provided in the `ssl` section/group in the same _YAML_ file that is used to configure the Eureka paramaters and the service metadata.
+When an enabler is used to onboard a service, the configuration is provided in the `ssl` section/group in the same _YAML_ file that is used to configure the Eureka parameters and the service metadata.

-For more information about API ML security see: [API ML security](#api-mediation-security.md)
+For more information about API ML security see: [API ML security](api-mediation-security.md)

 TLS/SSL configuration consists of the following parameters: